What is an enterprise application? Examples & benefits

 Example: Looker

 Let’s break down how business intelligence software works.
-It takes raw data and turns it into useful insights that help with making smart business decisions.
-You’ll have access to all kinds of data—historical, current, internal, and even from outside sources.
-It can also handle more complex data, like social media content.
+It transforms raw data into valuable insights that aid in making smart business decisions.
+You’ll have access to various data—historical, current, internal, and even from external sources.
+It can also handle complex data, like social media content.

-With this software, you can analyze the data to see how your business is doing and plan your next steps.
-It helps you make better decisions by spotting problems, identifying market trends, and finding new opportunities.
+With this software, you can analyze data to assess business performance and plan your next steps.
+It helps you make better decisions by identifying problems, spotting market trends, and uncovering new opportunities.

-Having a clear view of current data can improve how you make decisions and drive your business forward.
+Having a clear view of current data can enhance decision-making and propel your business forward.

 3. Customer relation management (CRM)